 Clinical Voice Assistant Startup Suki Debuts Upgraded AI Platform

 Clinical voice assistant developer Suki has created a new voice platform with improved artificial intelligence.
-The Suki Speech Service, referred to by the company as S3, makes Suki’s voice assistant faster, more accurate, and flexible enough that it could be used by professionals outside of the healthcare sector.
+The Suki Speech Service, referred to by the company as S3, makes Suki’s voice assistant faster, more accurate, and flexible enough that professionals outside of the healthcare sector could use it.

 “We are proud to introduce what we believe is the most intelligent and responsive voice platform in health care,” Suki vice president of engineering Jatin Chhugani said in a statement.
 “We’ve incorporated cutting-edge AI concepts such as contextual subword embeddings, neural network-based fast classifiers, and entity extraction models to deliver an intuitive experience for doctors that saves them even more time.”

 The COVID-19 pandemic has prompted a lot of additional attention and interest in bringing voice technology to healthcare right now.
 That doesn’t mean Suki and its investors aren’t thinking beyond just one sector.
 Funding for the research and development that led to the S3 platform came in part from the $20 million Series B funding round led by Flare Capital Partners that Suki closed in March, just about two years after closing a previous $20 million combination seed and Series A round led by Venrock.
 That kind of investment, plus Suki’s own growing revenue stream, is why the S3 platform is already matching or outperforming other voice assistants, with a 99.5% accuracy rate, according to the company.
 At that level, the voice assistant is plenty capable of working with people in other industries.